tobias-roy/rpi/README.md

 `docker system df -v` - To view the size of docker images and containers

+`docker update --restart always mqtt-api` - This will make sure the API always starts on boot and if it shuts down unexpectetly

 ## Shelly Topics
 #### ADC Reading (Voltage)
 `shellies/shellyuni-deviceid/adc/0` - Topic for ADC Voltage reading